 Our Managing Director, Sarah Jezzini, leads our team.

-With over a decade of specialised academic and professional experience, Sarah is a recognised expert in workplace and employment matters, offering specialised capability in psychosocial risk management, regulatory compliance, organisational systems, and human resources to drive s
+With over a decade of specialised academic and professional experience, I am a recognised expert in workplace and employment matters, with advanced capability in psychosocial risk management, organisational liability, regulatory compliance, and systems-based workforce design.
+My

 Our Managing Director, Sarah Jezzini, leads our team.